-If your broadband is down, you’re finding websites a little sluggish, or you want to enjoy more privacy online, then changing your Domain Name System (DNS) server may be a quick, easy, and cheap solution to instantly improve your web browsing experience.
+If your broadband is down, you’re finding websites a little sluggish, or you want to enjoy more privacy online, then changing your Domain Name System (DNS) server may be a quick, easy, and free solution to instantly fix or improve your internet.

 What are the best free public DNS servers in 2023?